matthewgallina/smockin/README.md

 Whether you are a developer who needs to simulate RESTFul endpoints or an engineer working with complex SOA/IoT/microservice infrastructure, sMockin can help by mimicking any services that are either unavailable or otherwise too difficult or time consuming to set up.

-sMockin runs as a small web app which can be either installed locally to a developers machine or hosted centrally with mutliple user accounts on a development / QA team server.
+Open source and completely free, sMockin runs as a small web app which can be either installed locally to a developers machine or hosted centrally with mutliple user accounts on a development / QA team server.

 <br/>